yarka-guru/stupid-slack-bot/README.md

 Comprehensive logging and error handling are implemented to manage and debug API calls and response generation.

+### Stop Word Functionality

+The bot includes a stop word functionality to prevent further responses in a thread if a specific word or phrase is detected.
+This allows users to stop the bot from responding in a particular thread by using the configured stop word.

 ### Example Prompts for Each Function

 #### Generate Image (OpenAI DALL-E 3)